Genus: Anaphalis - from the original Greek name for similar plant.

-Characteristics of this Family (Asteraceae or Sunflower Family): In the Bay Area, the Asteraceae family has more species than any other family of flowering plants.
+Asteraceae, or Sunflower Family.
+In the Bay Area, the Asteraceae family has more species than any other family of flowering plants.
 Sepals are absent, sometimes replaced by a structure of hairs and scales called a pappus.
 Small dry fruit develops below the pappus containing a single seed that is dispersed by wind or animals.
 Each head consists of several flowers attached to a disk shaped, conical, or concave receptacle.

-Ethnobotanical Information: Can be used medicinally as an anti-inflammatory and astringent.
-Can be used as a tea for gastric disturbances, as a poultice for bruises and contusions and has been fried and cured for Native American smoking mixtures.
+Can be used medicinally as an anti-inflammatory and astringent.
+Can be used as a tea for gastric disturbances, as a poultice for bruises and contusions, and has been fried and cured for Native American smoking mixtures.